jhburns/ExperienceCapture/Documentation/Coding.md

 about the frame is also included automatically, like timestamps.
 This can be called an 'eventless' data capture system, which is designed to be easier to use than an event based one like Unity Analytics.

-##### Example of console output, although with different names and values.

-Notice how the key only has one property, 'positionX' with some value.
-The way Experience Captures works is by translating the key and value to a JSON string for transmission.

 ## Common Data Table (WIP)